thdaquin/da-book-clurb/README.md

 ## The Napoleon of Notting Hill by G. K. Chesterton

 Reading Schedule:
-- First Meeting (Sep 21): the first half (beginning up to and including Book III)
+- First Meeting: the first half (beginning up to and including Book III)
-- Second Meeting (Oct 5): the second half (Book IV to the end)
+- Second Meeting: the second half (Book IV to the end)

 Purchase Links:
 - [Dover Publications (1991)](https://a.co/d/07TfehEn)